 When we got our Jeep 4xe, it came with a Jeep Level 1 charger that plugs into a standard 120 volts home outlet and was able to recharge our Jeep in 12 hours, the level 1 charger is ideal for Jeepers who want to charge their Jeep once a day due to its slow charging speeds, it’s even nicknamed the trickle charger and we recommend it for Jeepers who park their Jeeps for an extended period at home.

-- Range Per Hour: Approx. 4 km per Hour of Charge.
+• Range Per Hour: Approx. 4 km per Hour of Charge.

-- Location: Residential.
+• Location: Residential.

-- Cost to Charge: The cost to charge your Jeep with a Level 1 Charger depends on your energy provider rates, Jeep model, and your driving habits, for example, if you are charging your Jeep with a Level 1 charger at 120V using 15 amps, (resulting in a multiplication of 120 by 15, yielding 1800 watts, or 1.8 kW).
+• Cost to Charge: The cost to charge your Jeep with a Level 1 Charger depends on your energy provider rates, Jeep model, and your driving habits, for example, if you are charging your Jeep with a Level 1 charger at 120V using 15 amps, (resulting in a multiplication of 120 by 15, yielding 1800 watts, or 1.8 kW).
 [In terms of the billing, the consumption is calculated at 240 volts and 15 amps, resulting in 3600 watts, or 3.6 kW].
 With a cost of $0.15 per kilowatt-hour (kWh), your charging costs will amount to $0.27 per hour, accumulating to $3.24 to charge your 17-kWh battery full in a span of 12 hours.

 Jeep Level 2 Charger.

 A Jeep level 2 charger offers higher AC charging by using a 240V outlet in residential applications, Jeep level 2 chargers can charge your Jeep up to six times faster compared to a Level 1 charger that is normally shipped with your Jeep.
-Jeep level 2 chargers puts out 32 Amps, 7.7 kW maximum (adjustable) of power and we recommend it for Jeepers who use their jeeps as a daily driver and commute more than 40 miles.
+Jeep level 2 chargers put out 32 Amps, 7.7 kW maximum (adjustable) of power and we recommend it for Jeepers who use their jeeps as a daily driver and commute more than 40 miles.

-- Range Per Hour: Approx. 18 km per Hour of Charge.
+• Range Per Hour: Approx. 18 km per Hour of Charge.

-- Charging Time: 2 Hours of fast charging to fill up a 17-kWh Jeeps battery which offers up to 22 miles of electric range.
+• Charging Time: 2 Hours of fast charging to fill up a 17-kWh Jeeps battery which offers up to 22 miles of electric range.

-- Location: Residential and Commercial Use.
+• Location: Residential and Commercial Use.
 (Level 2 Charger Home Installation Guide)

-- Cost to Charge: The cost to charge your Jeep with a Level 2 Charger also depends on your energy provider rates, Jeep model, and your driving habits, for example using a 240V with 32 amps will result in a charging session that consumes 7,680 watts (7.68 kW).
-Taking the same electricity costs that we used on a Level 1 charger of $0.15 per kilowatt-hour during the two hours it will take to fully charge a 17-kWh battery full it will cost you a total of $2.31. which is less by $0.93 cheaper compared to using a Level 1 charger.
+• Cost to Charge: The cost to charge your Jeep with a Level 2 Charger also depends on your energy provider rates, Jeep model, and your driving habits, for example using a 240V with 32 amps will result in a charging session that consumes 7,680 watts (7.68 kW).
+Taking the same electricity costs that we used on a Level 1 charger of $0.15 per kilowatt-hour during the two hours it will take to fully charge a 17-kWh battery it will cost you a total of $2.31. which is less by $0.93 cheaper compared to using a Level 1 charger.

 Considering a Jeep Level 2 Charger, here is our Guide on the Best Jeep 4xe Chargers